 Practical and financial help

-There are many sources of support and information to help you, your family and carers navigate all stages of the cancer experience, including:
+A cancer diagnosis can affect every aspect of your life and often creates practical and financial issues.
+There are many sources of support and information available to help you, your family and carers navigate all stages of the cancer experience, including:

 - information about cancer and its treatment

 - access to benefits and programs to ease the financial impact of cancer treatment, such as help with the cost of prescription medicines, transport costs, utility bills or basic legal advice

 - aids and appliances to make life easier at home